ivannoden/personal_site/content/posts/tmt_talk.md

 Below I have attached the slides for the updated version of the talk which was given at the conference.
-These changes made the content more approachable and corrected a few erros in the previous version, as such I have taken those slides down.
+These changes made the content more approachable and corrected a few errors of the previous version, as such I have taken those slides down.

 [Download](/files/patterns_in_prime_numbers_presentation.pdf)